Relaxed message delivery guarantees to improve performance at the cost of reliability.

 .

-Non-durable messages require the queues to be non-transactional.
-Use non-transactional queues by setting useTransactionalQueues
+Non-durable messages require non-transactional queues.
+Configure this by setting useTransactionalQueues

 to false